-- A title of the anticipated proposal - A brief description of the anticipated proposal and its objective(s) - The names of (potential) collaborators.
-Note that when a student requests the sample, his/her supervisor must be included as a collaborator.
+- A title of the anticipated proposal - A brief description of the anticipated proposal and its objective(s) (up to 150 words) - The names of (potential) co-investigators.
+Note that when a student requests the sample, his/her supervisor must be included as a co-investigator.